watanabe8760/uda-da-p6-delayed-flights/README.md

 Reviewer C:
 It would be better to use a line graph with the years on the X axis, percent delayed on the Y axis, and the various airlines each represented by their own line.
 This way, you could easily compare the trends for each airline and see whether a single airline dominates over the date range, or whether "leadership" in delayed flights changes over time.

+Reviewer D:
+1. Visualization doesn't have a specific explanatory story and chart title can aid in telling the explanatory story.
+2. There could be a note on the chart letting the chart reader know what functionality the chart has.
+3. Chart could have a note about where the data came from as well as what "delayed flights" refers to.
+4. x and y axes should be labeled for clear communication.

 ## Recources